 Consider, for example, Apple.
 It is a company which has completely re-invented itself at least twice, and is in the process of pulling off that trick once more.
 It is the most valuable company in the world as a result.
 IBM, by contrast, was very slow to change and has fallen off of nearly everyone’s radar.
 It did, however, successfully become the go-to company for large servers and network backbone, a critical role that has created a stable, if smallish niche.
 Xerox was a company which actually invented the graphical user interface at their Palo Alto Research Center, but failed to appreciate what they had.
 That company no longer exists.

 These three define the first mover disadvantage.
 Any successful company naturally emphasizes its core – the values, products, and indeed skills which make them what they are.
 By playing to their strength, they naturally play to their weakness, becoming inflexible in a changing world.
-Technology is not retail in that relationships are not as important as moving with the new technologies, the new skills, which re-define constantly.
+Technology is not retail in that relationships are not as important as moving with the new technologies, the new skills, which re-define themselves constantly.

 Nations operate under the same rules in a technology driven world.
 First mover is both a blessing and a curse.